natenka/pyneng-book-en/docs/source/book/10_useful_functions/print.rst

 file
 ~~~~

-The **file** parameter controls where values of print() function are displayed.
+Parameter **file** controls where values of print() function are displayed.
 The default output is sys.stdout.

 Python allows to pass to **file** as an argument any object with write(string) method.